mmingoia/HTML_MN_Group_Project/README.md

 -Are the laws of each state affecting the voter turnout?

-This project does not align or support any political affiliation or party, this analysis is merely analyzing the data on voter turnouts and why this is a problem in the USA.
+## Source of data

+Our primary data sources are a combination of government data and a privately funded studies:

+-The United States Census Bureau

+-Election Prediction Indicators from MIT

-# Communication Protocols:
+## Communication Protocols:
 We as a group will communicate though our Slack Channel, during class and after class hours.
 During our time we will discuss the outline, tasks for each memeber, and assistance as needed to complete the segment on time.